 Throughout the years, there have been an infinite amount of diets.

-From Atkins to the Sleeping Beauty Diet (promoted by Elvis Presley), there have been the bizarre, the uneffective, and the downright unhealthy.
+From Atkins to the Sleeping Beauty Diet (promotedc by Elvis Presley), there have been the bizarre, the uneffective, and the downright unhealthy.

 However, some diets have stood the test of time.